 2. Veepeak OBDCheck Bluetooth Code Reader

-- Bluetooth OBD2 adapter with support for extensive third-party apps (such as OBD Fusion, Torque Pro, Car Scanner ELM OBD2) can turn your iPhone, iPad or Android phone/tablet into a sophisticated car...
+- Compatible with a wide range of third-party OBD apps including OBD Fusion, Torque Pro and Car Scanner, which can turn your iPhone, iPad or Android phone/tablet into a sophisticated car scan tool and...

-- Works with OBD2 / EOBD compliant cars and light trucks (year 1996 or newer in the US, including pickup trucks, hybrid and many electric vehicles; may require special apps).
+- Compatible with OBD II / EOBD compliant cars and light trucks (model year 1996 or newer in the US, including cars, SUVs, mini vans, pickup trucks; hybrid and electric vehicles may require special...

 If you think the BlueDriver is a bit expensive, check out the Veepeak Code Reader.
 This OBD2 Bluetooth scan tool is compatible with iOS and Android devices.